arnold-c/PhD-Dissertation/chapter_2/d4a_manuscript.typ

 )
 <tbl-comb-or-table>

-Both the returning students and community residents self-reported high masking compliance; 86.7% and 75.9%, respectively, reported always wearing mask or cloth face covering when in public (Table S1, Table S2).
+Both the returning students and community residents self-reported high masking compliance; 87.0% and 76.1%, respectively, reported always wearing mask or cloth face covering when in public (@tbl-ph-meas-freq, @tbl-ph-meas-seroprev).
-Less than one third of both groups (28.9% and 29.8%, respectively) self-reported always maintaining 6-feet of distance from others in public.
-Less than half (42.8%) of returning students indicated that they always avoided groups of 25 or greater, in contrast with 65.7% of community residents.
+Less than one third of both groups (29.1% and 30.0%, respectively) self-reported always maintaining 6-feet of distance from others in public.
+Less than half (43.0%) of returning students indicated that they always avoided groups of 25 or greater, in contrast with 65.8% of community residents.

 == Discussion